Tiqr/website/technical/protocol/index.md

 - **service/infoUrl**: A URL where the user can get more information about the tiqr server
 - **service/authenticationUrl**: The URL what the authentication response will be POSTed to when the user authenticates to the server
 - **service/ocraSuite**: The OCRA suite to use, used to calculate responses.
 Not that the protocol currently does not support switching to a different suite.
 - **service/enrollmentUrl**: The url where the client POSTs the secret.
-This URL must be uniqe and must be kept secret between the client and the server for the duration of the enrollemnt.
+This URL must be uniqe and must be kept secret between the client and the server for the duration of the enrollment.
 This enrollment_key and the enrollment_secret must be different.

 - **identity/identifier**: The identitfier of the user account. e.g. the login name, account name of the user at the server
 - **identity/displayName**: The name of the user or some other description of the account.